needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 ---
 # XR Simulation environments

-XR Simulation environments are Prefabs that contain the geomtery of the environment as well as preconfigured components that control the simulation behavior.
+XR Simulation environments are prefabs that contain the geometry of the environment as well as preconfigured components that control the simulation behavior.
 AR Foundation detects [trackables](xref:arfoundation-managers#trackables-and-trackable-managers) in XR Simulation environments such as planes, images, and point clouds as if the environment were a physical space.

 ## Create and edit XR Simulation environments

-You can create, duplicate, or edit an XR Simulation environment Prefab using the [XR Environment view](xref:arfoundation-simulation-xr-environment-view).
+You can create, duplicate, or edit an XR Simulation environment prefab using the [XR Environment view](xref:arfoundation-simulation-xr-environment-view).

 ![The create/edit environment dropdown, located on the far right of the XR Environment overlay, shows three options: Create environment, Duplicate environment, and Edit environment](../images/xr-environment-view-create-button.png)<br/>*Create/edit environment dropdown in the XR Environment view*

-### Create or edit an environment Prefab
+### Create or edit an environment prefab

 1. Go to **Window** > **XR** > **AR Foundation** > **XR Environment** to open the XR Environment view.
-2. Optionally select an environment from the Environment dropdown if you wish to duplicate or edit that environment.
+2. Optionally select an environment from the **Environment** dropdown if you wish to duplicate or edit that environment.
-3. Click the Create/edit environment dropdown on the far right of the XR Environment overlay.
+3. Click the **Create/edit** environment dropdown on the far right of the XR Environment overlay.
 4. Click one of the following options:
    - **Create environment**: Create and save a new environment using the default XR Simulation environment as a template.
    - **Duplicate environment**: Create and save a copy of the active environment.
    - **Edit environment**: Open the active environment for editing in [Prefab Mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html).

-### Convert an existing Prefab into an environment
+### Convert an existing prefab into an environment

-1. Open any Prefab for editing in [Prefab Mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html).
+1. Open any prefab for editing in [Prefab Mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html).
-2. Add a [Simulation Environment component](#simulation-environment-component) to the root GameObject of the Prefab.
-XR Simulation requires that the Prefab only have one root GameObject.
+2. Add a [Simulation Environment component](#simulation-environment-component) to the root GameObject of the prefab.
+XR Simulation requires that the prefab only have one root GameObject.
 3. You can optionally add additional XR Simulation components, such as a [Simulated Tracked Image component](#simulated-tracked-image-component), as needed to test your app's features.
 4. Save the Prefab.
 5. Refresh the Environment list in the XR Environment view by going to **Assets** > **Refresh XR Environment List**.

 > [!TIP]
-> Since XR Simulation environments are Prefabs, you can use any of the standard tools in the Unity Editor to create and edit them.
-The only requirement for a Prefab to be considered an XR Simulation environment is for its root GameObject to have a [Simulation Environment component](#simulation-environment-component) attached.
+> Since XR Simulation environments are prefabs, you can use any of the standard tools in the Unity Editor to create and edit them.
+The only requirement for a prefab to be considered an XR Simulation environment is for its root GameObject to have a [Simulation Environment component](#simulation-environment-component) attached.

 # Components and shaders